gerwaldo/GAA2022/README.md

 User [@HopfArminFronius](https://github.com/HopfArminFronius) liked the session and rated with a star

 User [@jetzlstorfer](https://github.com/jetzlstorfer) liked the session and rated with a star

+User [@gerwaldo](https://github.com/gerwaldo) liked the session and rated with a star